 In an effort to slow down or control this pandemic, governments around the world were doing their part, and we all realized that cooperation is imperative and that this only reminds us all that we are, in fact, a global society.
 We also feel the need of communicating well, as this incident allows us to be aware of the fact that communication is not only essential in our interpersonal ties with those who are close to our hearts, but also in ties of mutual dependence on the world level.

 And while in times of natural disasters and pandemics, when these things can make some people selfish, paranoid, and indifferent, when viewed from a different angle, they also bring out the best in us.
 We can take a look at what happened to the Philippines in November 2013 when super typhoon Haiyan, considered one of the most powerful tropical cyclones ever recorded, destroyed everything in its path.
 It sparked spontaneous acts of solidarity in the community of nations to reach out and help.

 When viewed from a different perspective, this pandemic has become a tangible opportunity for world unity against a real and common threat.
 It allows us all to think about the things we need to consider, like restructuring our priorities, partnerships, and conscience.
-It paves the way for us to think that against a greater common enemy, we can all unite to defeat it.
+It makes us think that, against a greater common enemy, we can all unite to defeat it.

 If you like or enjoy what you are reading, you may consider buying us a coffee here as a way to show your support or say thank you.